gammenion/debian_on_mac/README.md

 ### Touchpad - file: 50-synaptics-clickpad.conf

 This file makes several improvements to the usability of the trackpad.
 It must be located at `/etc/X11/xorg.conf.d`

+### Screensaver - file: screensaver.sh

+This is the parameter run by xautolock.
+It takes a screenshot of your desktop, makes it blurry and sets it as the background of the screensaver.

+### Adjust monitors - file: adjust_monitors.sh

+Automatically sets the resolution for multiple monitors.
+This is run when logging in to i3.

 ### Bash Profile